Compare conveyancing services in your area

 - Charge a fixed rate.
 When a conveyancer gives you an hourly charge for their services, be very careful, because you might be paying more than necessary.
 A trustworthy conveyancer will charge you a fixed rate, which should include basic and disbursement fees.
 Agreeing on a fixed rate will prevent any additional charges that could blow out your budget.

 What about DIY conveyancing?

 The conveyancing process will be much smoother if handled by a person who has legal know-how.
 There are, however, DIY conveyancing kits available online.
 Deciding to handle conveyancing yourself can potentially save you money and time.
-It can also give you a sense of control, as you'll have firsthand knowledge of the progress of your transaction.
-The downside of handling conveyancing yourself, though, is that the process can be overwhelming and complicated, resulting in mistakes that could cost you more time and money than DIY conveyancing will save you.
+The downside of handling conveyancing yourself is that the process can be overwhelming and complicated, resulting in mistakes that could cost you more time and money than the DIY conveyancing will save you.

 More guides on Finder

 Should I use a conveyancer or solicitor?

 Should you use a conveyancer or solicitor to ensure a smooth settlement for your property transaction?
 Here's how you can decide.